-(1) the public education department’s (PED) 11 librarian-teacher competencies and indicators for the librarian-teacher’s licensure level; and
+(1) the department’s 11 librarian-teacher competencies and indicators for the librarian-teacher’s licensure level; and

 (2) the previous year’s annual evaluation, if applicable.

 C. Annual performance evaluations shall be based on, among other things, how well the professional development plan was carried out and the measurable objectives were achieved.